Arpitps499/House_Price_Prediciton/README.md

 - Dependencies
 - Results
 # Introduction
-This project aims to illustrate the basics of linear regression using a housing dataset.
+This project aims to illustrate the basics of linear regression using a house price dataset.
 Linear regression is a fundamental statistical method used for predictive analysis, and this notebook is designed to be an introductory guide for anyone interested in learning about this technique.

 ## Dataset
 **The dataset used in this analysis contains various features of houses, such as:**

-- Number of rooms
+- Total Floors
-- Square footage
+- Garage Area
 - Age of the house
-- Location
+- Total Basement
 - Price

 **The target variable is the price of the house.**